Monil05/Insurance-Rag/README.md

 📦 Installation & Setup

 Follow these steps to set up and run the project locally.

 1. Clone the repository
-First, clone your project's repository from GitHub. git clone [your-repository-url] cd [your-project-folder]
+First, clone your project's repository from GitHub.

+git clone [your-repository-url]
+cd [your-project-folder]

 2. Create a virtual environment

-It is highly recommended to use a virtual environment to manage dependencies. python -m venv venv
+It is highly recommended to use a virtual environment to manage dependencies.

+python -m venv venv

 Activate the virtual environment
 For macOS/Linux:
 source venv/bin/activate

 For Windows:
 venv\Scripts\activate

 3. Install dependencies

-Install all the required libraries from the requirements.txt file. pip install -r requirements.txt
+Install all the required libraries from the requirements.txt file.

+pip install -r requirements.txt

 4. Configure your API key

 The system requires a Google Gemini API key.
 Create a .env file in your project's root directory and add your key.

 .env
 GEMINI_API_KEY=your_actual_api_key_here

-5. Run the applications
+5. Run the application

-Since the project has separate frontend and backend components, you need to run both simultaneously in separate terminals.
-Terminal 1: Run the Flask Backend export FLASK_APP=api.py export FLASK_DEBUG=1 flask run --port 8000

-Terminal 2: Run the Streamlit Frontend
+Run the Streamlit application with a single command.

-streamlit run app.py --server.port 8501
+streamlit run app.py

-Your Streamlit application should now open in your browser, and it will be connected to the Flask backend running in the first terminal.
+Your Streamlit application should now open in your browser.

 🖥️ How to Use

 Upload a Document: Use the "Choose a file" button in the left sidebar to upload a PDF, DOCX, or EML file.

-Process the Document: Click the "Process Document" button to have the backend ingest the file and create the in-memory vector store.
+Process the Document: Click the "Process Document" button to have the app ingest the file and create the in-memory vector store.

 Ask a Question: Once the document is processed, type your natural language query into the text box and click "Ask Question," or select one of the example questions.